-PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - OCTOBER 5, 2012 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY
+PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - OCTOBER 11, 2013 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-The undersigned hereby constitutes and appoints Dean A. McCoy and Gregory J. Kwederis, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP. to be held at the Hyatt Regency Orlando International Airport Hotel, 9300 Jeff Fuqua Boulevard, Orlando, FL 32827 on October 5, 2012 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth below:
+The undersigned hereby constitutes and appoints Dean A. McCoy and Gregory J. Kwederis, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP.
+To be held at the Hyatt Regency Orlando International Airport Hotel, 9300 Jeff Fuqua Boulevard, Orlando, FL 32827 on October 11, 2013 at 2:00 pm local time and at any adjournments or postponements thereof, on all matters coming before said meeting in the manner set forth on the reverse side.